rebelsky/sams-assorted-musings-reflections/summer-suggestions-2020-05-12.md

   Speaking of the ACM, I would strongly encourage you to consider a student ACM membership which, at last count, gives you access to O'Reilly's Safari platform.
 I know the Metz book is on it, as are most of the O'Reilly titles and much more.
+If the $18 membership fee is a stretch, let me know and I'll pay it for you.
+(This offer applies only to Grinnell students.)

 * You could try one of the *popular MOOCs* for learning something new (and for getting practice with online learning).
 EdX